Frequently Asked Questions

 • On January 30, 2015, Brett Hodson, the CEO of Corix Utilities (the installer of smart meters in British Columbia), received more than 100 Notices of Liability from people in Kelowna.
 On February 4th, he received a separate Notice of Default.
 On the same day, he resigned from office.

-• It is worth noting that this action was also sent to Len Kelsey, the chair of the BC Utilities Commission.
-In late 2015 he quietly resigned, as well.
+• The NoL process was also sent to Len Kelsey, the chair of the BC Utilities Commission.
+In late 2015 he quietly resigned.

 • After being defaulted by just 21 people, three of the nine Seattle City Council members (Sally Clark, Tom Rasmussen, and Nick Licata) announced that they would not be seeking re-election—including one who resigned before her term was finished.